jestjs/jest/docs/CLI.md

 jest --watchAll #runs all tests
 ```

-Watch mode also enables to specify the or path to a file to focus on a specific set of files.
+Watch mode also enables to specify the name or path to a file to focus on a specific set of tests.
-You can of course mix most of the options together, unless they're mutually exclusive (which should throw a descriptive error).

 ## Using with npm scripts

 If you run Jest via `npm test`, you can still use the command line arguments by inserting a `--` between `npm test` and the Jest arguments.
-So instead of:
+Instead of:

 ```bash
 jest -u -t="ColorPicker"
 ```

-you could use:
+you can use:

 ```bash
 npm test -- -u -t="ColorPicker"